pnwlady/hapi_app/README.md

 ## Dependencies
 For app
-Mongoose, Mongo DB, Hapi, Httpie*
+Mongoose, Mongo DB, Hapi, Httpie*\n
 *in command line only

 For testing